ManujGarggit/Advanced-xv6/README.md

 10*(ntime)/(ntime+rtime)
 ```

-here ntime (nap time) and rtime (run time) are the ticks spent in sleeping state since the last call/running state in total, stored in proc->ntime and proc->rtime.
+here ntime (nap time) are the ticks spent by the process slepping since it was last scheduled and rtime (run time) are the ticks spent in running state since it was last scheduled ,  stored in proc->ntime and proc->rtime.

 #### Set Priority